tevops/debugger/README.md

 # DEBUGGER
-Intended for easy debugging of image-processing repo.
-It is based on manage.py [for ec2 creation].
-These are the commands
+Intended for running a code on a remote ec2 - given you are using Pycharm Community edition.

 ## Installation
 Just run